cryptodread/lightning-jet-wrapper/README.md

 # Wrapper for Lightning Jet (or simply Jet)

-`lightning-jet` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+`lightning-jet` is a command line tool for managing channel balances on LND.
+This is considered a Power User LND Tool, and is not officially supported by Start9.

 ## Dependencies